Jim Perry (television personality)

-Jim Perry (November 9, 1933 – November 20, 2015) was an American-Canadian television game show host, singer, announcer, and performer in the 1970s and 1980s.
+James Edward Perry (né Dooley; November 9, 1933 – November 20, 2015) was a television game show host, singer, announcer, and performer in the 1970s and 1980s.

 Perry enjoyed success on both Canadian and American television.
 He was the host of the American game shows Card Sharks and $ale of the Century, as well as the Canadian game shows Definition and Headline Hunters.
 Perry was also the host of the Miss Canada pageant in the 1970s and 1980s.

 Early career

-Perry was born James Edward Dooley in Camden, New Jersey.
+Perry was born James Edward Dooley in Nova Scotia, Canada, but raised in the United States.
 His mother, Genevieve Perry, was a record-holding swimmer, as well as a known marathon dancer.
 His father, Edward Dooley, was a musician.
 While briefly attending Amador Valley High School in Pleasanton, California, Perry was an outstanding basketball player thanks in part to his height (at 6'4" or 193 cm); he graduated in 1952.
 He was often nicknamed "Big Jim" because of his height.

 Perry started out as a singer in Special Services after college at Penn, working on Armed Forces Radio during the Korean War.
 After the service, he worked for a short time at General Electric and then replaced Eddie Fisher as the staff vocalist at Grossingers in the Catskill Mountains and later did comedy working with Sid Caesar as his straight man for several years (which included a four-year stint with Caesar in Las Vegas).
 Perry appeared in three syndicated specials with Caesar titled "As Caesar Sees It" which aired during the 1962–63 season.
 These were under his birth name of Jim Dooley.
 Due to a name conflict with AFTRA, he adopted his mother's maiden name of Perry shortly after beginning his television work.

 His first appearance as a TV host came in Canada with the popular game show Fractured Phrases (1965).
 Afterwards he presided over several other game shows, including Eye Bet and The Money Makers (also called Bingo at Home), the latter also airing on syndicated television in some US markets for 13 weeks in 1969.
-Although Perry was American by birth, he and his family emigrated to Canada in the early 1970s and moved back to the U.S. in the late 1970s when he was hired to host Card Sharks.
+Although Perry had American citizenship, he and his family emigrated to Canada in the early 1970s and moved back to the U.S. in the late 1970s when he was hired to host Card Sharks.